Rick Deckard

-Rick Deckard is a fictional character and the protagonist of Philip K. Dick's 1968 novel Do Androids Dream of Electric Sheep?.
+Richard Deckard is a character and the protagonist of Philip K. Dick's 1968 novel Do Androids Dream of Electric Sheep?.
 Harrison Ford portrayed the character in the 1982 film adaptation, Blade Runner, and reprised his role in the 2017 sequel, Blade Runner 2049.
 James Purefoy voiced the character in the 2014 BBC Radio 4 adaptation.

 Original novel

 Rick Deckard is a bounty hunter who becomes a specialist plainclothes police officer with the San Francisco Police Department in the early 21st century, responsible for killing androids that escape from off-world colonies.
 He begins the story as a selfish, self-involved cop who seemingly sees no value in android life, but his experiences cause him to develop empathy toward androids and all living things.

 Deckard is married to Iran, one of the more empathetic characters in the novel.
 She descends into a depression over the state of humanity, and is able to find the empathy necessary to care for an electric toad at the end of the novel.